19 June 2019, by

 Was the assessment completed by a reputable engineering consultancy with experience in the seismic assessment of similar buildings?

-“The seismic assessment of existing buildings is a complex task that requires in-depth engineering knowledge, judgement and experience.
+“The seismic assessment of existing buildings is a complex task that requires in-depth engineering knowledge, judgment and experience.
 If in doubt about the assessing engineer’s experience, consider getting a peer review from another engineer.
 In the event that there are multiple assessment reports with differing conclusions, Engineering NZ (formerly IPENZ) now offer a resolution service where they work with the engineers to bring them into agreement.”

 Is the building brick or unreinforced masonry (URM) and un-strengthened?